mauritssilvis/challenges/README.md

 Below, I first describe the [aims](#1-aims) I have with the current project.
 I then [list](#2-overview) the programming languages for which I solved several challenges.

+The release history of the Challenges project is contained in the [changelog](CHANGELOG.md).

 ## 1. Aims

 My aims with this project are to: